 A few years ago, the IRS let the owner of a junkyard deduct the price of cat food from his bill.
 He was legally allowed to do this as it was a business expense.
 The food was deemed necessary as it encouraged feral cats to his junkyard.
 These cats helped keep snakes and rats well away.

 If you have to buy pet food for a business reason, you can deduct it from your tax bill.
 Just make sure that it really is a business expense.
+For example, if your dog comes to work with you to help with mental health issues or therapy you can use this as an expense deduction.

 Another crazy tip that can help you to lower your personal taxes is by having swimming classes that your doctor has prescribed you.
 However, in order to qualify for this, you will need to have an illness or disease that will benefit from exercising in a pool.